DrTimothyAldenDavis/SuiteSparse/README.md

     CSparse/MATLAB/ssget/Doc/License.txt
     CXSparse/MATLAB/ssget/Doc/License.txt

-METIS 5.0.1 is distributed with SuiteSparse, and is Copyright (c) by George Karypis.
+METIS 5.1.0 is distributed with SuiteSparse (slightly modified for use in SuiteSparse, with all modifications marked), and is Copyright (c) by George Karypis.
 Please refer to that package for its License.

 -----------------------------------------------------------------------------
 QUICK START FOR MATLAB USERS (Linux or Mac):